-This record should be given to the Designated Teacher who will keep it securely in the Pastoral Deputy Office
+This record should be given to the Designated Safeguarding Lead or Deputy Designated Safeguarding Lead who will keep it securely in their office.

-Appendix B: confirmation of having read and understood Part 1 and Annex A of the Keeping Children Safe in Education - Sept 2019 documentation
+Appendix B: Confirmation of having read and understood Part 1 and Annex A of the Keeping Children Safe in Education - Sept 2021 documentation.
+Support staff should confirm that they have read Annex A of the Keeping Children Safe in Education - Sept 2021 documentation

-In order to demonstrate understanding of the new part 1 and Annex A KCSIE 2019 you should be able to answer the following questions:
+In order to demonstrate understanding of the new part 1 and/or Annex A KCSIE 2021 you should be able to answer the following questions: